1995parham-me/xandikos/README.md

 git clone git@github.com:parham-alvani/calendar
 ```

-Also, you need to add the following information into your contacts/calendar repository:
+Also, you need to add the following information into your contacts/calendar git repository:

 ```ini
 [user]